-I.D.1.c).(1) cardiac catheterization laboratories, including cardiac hemodynamics and a full range of interventional cardiology; (Core) I.D.1.c).(2) cardiac radiology laboratory, including magnetic resonance imaging (MRI) and computed tomography (CT); (Detail) I.D.1.c).(3) cardiac radionuclide laboratories; (Detail) I.D.1.c).(4) echocardiography laboratories, including Doppler and transesophageal echocardiography; (Core) I.D.1.c).(5) electrocardiogram (ECG), ambulatory ECG, and exercise testing laboratories; (Core) I.D.1.c).(6) electrophysiology laboratories; and, (Core) I.D.1.c).(7) noninvasive vascular laboratory.
-(Core) I.D.1.d) Other Support Services The following must be present at the primary clinical site: I.D.1.d).(1) a cardiac intensive care unit; and, (Core) I.D.1.d).(2) an active cardiac surgery program.
-(Core) I.D.1.e) Medical Records Access to an electronic health record should be provided.
-In the absence of an existing electronic health record, institutions must demonstrate institutional commitment to its development, and progress towards its implementation.
-(Core) I.D.1.f) Patient Population I.D.1.f).(1) The patient population must have a variety of clinical problems and stages of cardiovascular diseases.
-(Core) I.D.1.f).(2) There must be patients of each gender, with a broad age range, including geriatric patients.
-(Core) I.D.1.f).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.
-I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

-- I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.c).(1) There must be a complete biochemistry laboratory and facilities for hormone immunoassays.
+(Core) I.D.1.c).(2) There must be access to karyotyping and immunohistologic studies.
+(Core) I.D.1.c).(3) Imaging services must include nuclear, ultrasound, and radiologic facilities, including bone density.
+(Core) I.D.1.d) Medical Records Access to an electronic health record should be provided.
+In the absence of an existing electronic health record, institutions must demonstrate institutional commitment to its development and progress toward its implementation.
+(Core) I.D.1.e) Patient Population I.D.1.e).(1) The patient population must have a variety of clinical problems and stages of diseases.
+(Core) I.D.1.e).(2) There must be patients of each gender, with a broad age range, including geriatric patients.
+(Core) I.D.1.e).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)